ShayHill/docx2python/README.md

 Table cells will appear as table cells.
 Text outside tables will appear as table cells.

-To preserve the even depth (text always at depth 4), nested tables will appear as new, top-level tables.
+A docx document can be tables within tables within tables.
+Docx2Python flattens most of this to more easily navigate within the content.
+To preserve this "flat" depth (text always at depth 4), nested tables will appear as new, top-level tables.
 This is clearer with an example:

 ```python
 #  docx structure